kubeshop/testkube/docs/docs/12-FAQ.md

 ### Why is the UI not working or does not return results?
-- Make sure the api endpoint is configured
+- Make sure the API endpoint is configured:

 ![img.gif](img/check-dashboard-api-endpoint.gif)